colizoli/synesthesia_7T/README.md

 # synesthesia_7T
-code for the 7T fMRI experiment on synesthesia
+Code for the 7T fMRI experiment on synesthesia

 anaconda environment psychopy